Calculateur du rapport taille-hanches

 Speaking with a GP or practice nurse if you have other risk factors or symptoms.

-If you’re worried, it may be worth checking your pression artérielle, cholestérol, et HbA1c (a blood test used to assess diabetes risk).
+If you’re worried, it may be worth checking your pression artérielle, cholestérol, and HbA1c (a blood test used to assess diabetes risk).

 Questions fréquemment posées